Internet Archive: History

-Brewster Kahle founded the Archive in May 1996, around the same time that he began the for-profit web crawling company Alexa Internet.
-The earliest known archived page on the site, the download page for Internet Explorer, was saved on May 10, 1996, at 14:42 UTC (7:42 am PDT).
+Brewster Kahle founded the Archive in May 1996.
+Alongside Bruce Gilliat, Kahle began inspecting and collecting snapshots of the rapidly expanding internet.
+Around the same time, he began working the for-profit web crawling company Alexa Internet.
+The first and oldest page ever archived was a December 1996 edition of USA Today.
 By October of that year, the Internet Archive had begun to archive and preserve the World Wide Web in large amounts.
 The archived content became more easily available to the general public in 2001, through the Wayback Machine.

 In late 1999, the Archive expanded its collections beyond the web archive, beginning with the Prelinger Archives.
 Now, the Internet Archive includes texts, audio, moving images, and software.
 It hosts a number of other projects: the NASA Images Archive, the contract crawling service Archive-It, and the wiki-editable library catalog and book information site Open Library.
 Soon after that, the Archive began working to provide specialized services relating to the information access needs of the print-disabled; publicly accessible books were made available in a protected Digital Accessible Information System (DAISY) format.